Tesla2k/urbackup-tape/README.md

   1. Requires: php, mysql, mt-gnu, mt-st, tar, buffer
   2. urbackup user must be able to write to the tape device.
 (This was a bit tricky, it only worked, when a made tape the main group of user urbackup)
+  3. Create database an import tape_backup.sql
-  3. Set Parameters in the script.
+  4. Set Parameters in the script.
 Tapedevice, MySQL and optional additional Directories to include in the backup

     $config['tapedevice']="/dev/nst0";
     $config['server']="localhost";